Regional networks get their night baseball, defy pandemic in process

 Much is made of MLB’s poor ratings for national telecasts, but add up 15 games on RSNs on cable, satellite or streaming services on a Wednesday night, that’s going to be a big number.

-The Twins are now in the low $40 millions from FSN — not large by MLB standards, but enough to make the bottom line work in a non-pandemic seasons.
+The Twins are now in the low $40 millions from FSN — not large by MLB standards, but enough to make the bottom line work in a non-pandemic season.

 What is the influence of those billions from the RSNs?
-The Twins played outdoors at Met Stadium for 21 seasons from 1961 through 1981.
-Cable was a rumor most of that time.
+The Twins were outdoors at Met Stadium from 1961 through 1981 and played a total of seven April night games.
+Cable was a rumor.
 You could see a Cubs game in the Scoreboard Bar, a 3.2 joint in East Bloomington, and that was about it in the late ’70s.

 The Twins returned to the great outdoors in 2010.
-In Year 2, they played an night game on April 9, and tied that record again in 2018.
+In Year 2, they played a night game on April 9, and again in 2018.

 Write to Patrick Reusse by e-mailing sports@startribune.com and including his name in the subject line.